Lugano Airport: Terminal

 The airport has a single passenger terminal building, with airline ticket and check-in desks, airport security and customs facilities.
 There is an air side departure lounge with duty-free shop, bar and snack bar.
 Boarding of aircraft is generally on foot across the apron, although sometimes buses are used when the aircraft is not parked directly next to the terminal building.

 An adjacent building to the terminal building houses the ground side airport restaurant and flying club, with outdoor seating under an awning between the two buildings.
 Other ground side catering and shopping outlets are situated around an adjacent open courtyard.

 Runway

 The airport has a single, bidirectional runway with an asphalt surface, identified as 01/19.
 The runway is 1420 m long, 30 m wide, and 279 m above mean sea level.
 There is no parallel taxiway, and aircraft arrivals and departures often involve backtracking on the runway.

 The airport's instrument approach procedure is quite challenging because of its steep angle of descent of 6.65°, more than double the standard approach angle of 3° and steeper than London City's 5.5°.
 This is due to its geographic location in the mouth of a valley.

 Airlines and destinations

-The following airline offers seasonal flights at Lugano Airport:
+As of March 2025, there are no regular flights scheduled to or from Lugano.